What is AEO?

 - Voice search simulation — manually test your target questions against voice assistants (Google, Siri, Alexa) and note whether your content is returned.
 Document this periodically to track improvement.

-- Schema coverage — audit your pages to confirm that all important question-and-answer content has appropriate FAQ or HowTo schema.
-ClimbrIQ's Schema Markup Audit identifies gaps.
+- Schema coverage — audit your pages to confirm that all important question-and-answer content has appropriate FAQ or HowTo schema, and fix any gaps you find.

 - Organic traffic for question queries — in Google Analytics 4, segment your organic sessions by question-format landing pages to measure performance over time.